mila-iqia/mila-docs/CONTRIBUTING.md

 ### Pull Requests

 PRs are welcome!
-Reference the related issues like this:
+Keep the lines width to 80 characters or less and reference the related issues like this:

 ```
 Resolves: #123